 Dr. Cabahug is the Director of the Spinal Cord Injury Fellowship Program and a physician for the International Center for Spinal Cord Injury (ICSCI) at Kennedy Krieger Institute.
-Also, she is an instructor of physical medicine and rehabilitation at The Johns Hopkins University School of Medicine.
+Also, she is an assistant professor of physical medicine and rehabilitation at The Johns Hopkins University School of Medicine.

 Dr. Philippines Cabahug earned her B.S. in physical therapy at the University of the Philippines in 1994, and her medical degree at St. Luke’s-WHQ Memorial, Philippines in 2000.
 She completed a physical medicine and rehabilitation (PM&R) residency at the Philippine General Hospital in 2005.
 She was awarded a UN-Merck scholarship to pursue her postgraduate diploma in gerontology and geriatrics at the University of Malta in 2004.
 In 2009, she finished her internship in Internal Medicine at Atlanticare Regional Medical Center in Atlantic City, New Jersey.
 She completed her second physical medicine and rehabilitation residency in 2012 at Johns Hopkins Hospital and a fellowship in Spinal Cord Injury (SCI) Medicine at Johns Hopkins Hospital/Kennedy Krieger Institute in 2013.